-A parallel initiative, the Voluntary Carbon Market Integrity Initiative (VCMI) is a multi-stakeholder civil society initiative, supported by environmental NGOs and non-profit foundations, with a wider integrity brief.
-In October, it published "Roadmap: Ensuring High-Integrity Voluntary Carbon Markets," a vision for aligning voluntary carbon markets (VCMs) with the 1.5C Paris Agreement ambition.
-The VCMI intends to focus its work in two critical areas - claims in support of voluntary action and the inter-dependence between voluntary action, national climate priorities and the Paris Agreement.
+The Voluntary Carbon Market Integrity Initiative (VCMI) is a multistakeholder civil society initiative, supported by environmental NGOs and non-profit foundations with a complementary focus on the integrity of voluntary action.
+It is consulting on provisional guidance for 'unimpeachable claims' to support voluntary action; and, has a further objective to clarify the inter-dependence between voluntary action, national climate priorities and the Paris Agreement.